maxgeforce/maxgeforce/README.md

 - 👋 Hi, I’m @maxgeforce
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning c and java
 - 💞️ I’m looking to collaborate on c programs
 - 📫 How to reach me maximiliano.fernandez11@gmail.com